dabearddabeard/hawaii/README.md

 | BEARD D       | 130392  | `TRF2726576332` |
 | GIRARD S      | 130392  | `TRF2726576333` |
 | BEARD C       | 130392  | `TRF2726576334` |

+### Pets in Cabin - Alaska Airlines

+The pet counts against 1 carry-on allowance and there is a $100 fee for travel.
+All pet details and the airline requirements are available on [AlaskaAir.com](https://www.alaskaair.com/content/travel-info/policies/pets-traveling-with-pets/pets-in-cabin)

+###  Baggage Fee Waivers for Active-Duty Military Customers

 Active-duty military customers are eligible for an exception regarding baggage fees.
 They are not required to pay for additional luggage pieces, contingent upon presenting a current, valid military identification at the time of check-in.